 And Downbeat didn’t stop there, continuing waspishly, “Music is what Hancock produced until this LP.
 Therefore, let us hope that this album is a minor derailment.”
 Ouch!

 Maybe I’m a sucker for aligning with the underdog, but I recently bought a vinyl re-issue of the album and I like it.
 A lot.

 After a brief preamble that has a bit of sitar and muted trumpet (a wave goodbye to Miles?)
 ‘Wiggle Waggle’ opens the set with a bright soul funk groove.
 Horn stabs shout ‘Hallelujah!’ and Herbie’s first electric piano solo rolls and boogies.

 If you love the sound of the Fender Rhodes – and I most certainly do – you will light up with the next piece, ‘Fat Mama’.
 It’s another funky shuffle with horn punctuation though this time the brass guys are a half-pace back.
 As I sway and nod along I think of Eumir Deodato.
 Remember him?
-He had a huge hit (in some territories) with his funky arrangement of Wagner’s ‘Also Sprach Zarathustra’ (aka ‘Theme from 2001’) in 1973.
+He had a huge hit (in some territories) with his funky arrangement of the Richard Strauss classic ‘Also Sprach Zarathustra’ (aka ‘Theme from 2001’) in 1973.
 The pianist/composer moved from Brazil to the USA in 1967 and I reckon he must have used this album as a template.
 And I mean that in a most complimentary way.

 Next up is a ballad, the pretty ‘Tell Me A Bedtime Story’.
 It has a bossa nova swing and a sensitive melodic flow.
 Side One is rounded out by another horn driven funk workout.
 ‘Oh!
 Oh!
 Here He Comes’ has a swagger to it’s funky shuffle, with conversations between the horns while Herbie’s piano lopes along.
 If you can remain immobile during this, Jack you’re dead.